At a Glance

 ✨Tip Number 1

-Familiarise yourself with the specific tools and machinery used in aerospace assembly.
-Highlighting your hands-on experience with these can set you apart during interviews.
+Familiarise yourself with the specific tools and machinery used in the aerospace industry.
+Being able to demonstrate your hands-on experience with these can set you apart during interviews.

 ✨Tip Number 2